Eric Kabongo

 Eric Kabongo Ilunga (born 21 May 1984), is a Belgian actor and singer with a Congolese descent.
 He is best known for the roles in the films Welcome to Germany, Sawah and Third Wedding.

 Personal life

 He was born on 21 May 1984 in Kinshasa, Zaire (currently Democratic Republic of the Congo).
-At the age of 13, he came to Belgium due to the fact that his mother married a Belgian and settled in Flemish village in the suburbs, in Belgium.
+At the age of 13, he came to Belgium because his mother married a Belgian and settled in Flemish village in the suburbs, in Belgium.
 He currently lives in Waregem, West Flanders.

 Career

 He started his career as a rapper with the stage name 'Krazy-E'.
 In 2013, he became an actor with an uncredited role as a train passenger in the film The Fifth Estate.
 In 2014, Kabongo played in the short D5R and then received a role in the critically acclaimed Belgian film Black.

 In 2016, he was invited to Germany to play the role as a refugee 'Diallo' in the comedy film Welcome to Germany.
 With the film, he became a leading actor across Europe.
 In 2019, he acted in the film Sawah where he won the Golden Palm Award for Best Supporting Actor at the Queen Palm International Film Festival.
 In the same year, he acted in the series Rivallen und Rebellen.

 In 2014, a documentary What about Eric? was released regarding his life.
 The documentary later won the prizes for Best Belgian documentary as well.
 Then the documentary Ensor won the award for the Best Flemish documentary, which was later dedicated to Kabongo by directors Lennart Stuyck and Ruben Vermeersch.